about pass the feather

 Dawn spent 3 years living in Costa Rica studying Indigenous cultures, their language and arts.

-Dawn works alongside Condoled Bear Clan Mother Wakerakatste Louise Herne in grassroots community-based initiatives centered on community resilience, regeneration, and sustainability.
+Dawn works alongside Condoled Bear Clan Mother Wakerakatste Louise Herne in grassroots community-based initiatives centered in community resilience, regeneration, and sustainability.
 Oheró:kon (Rites of Passage), Kahwatsiraién:ton (Supporting Families of Oheró:kon) and Ionkhihsótha Enhnì:ta Karáhkwa (Moon Lodge Society).
-We collectively remove barriers and live under our original instructions as life-giving women and community leaders.
+We collectively remove barriers and live under our original instructions as life-givers, caretakers of Mother Earth and all the people.
+Dawn is also a contributor and student of Haudenosaunee University (website coming).

 United Nations Delegate with Matrilineal Order of the Haudenosaunee